 ROI: 1,000% over a 4 year period

-In 2017, the Plant C switched to a more cost-effective type of coal.
-But the witch had unintended consequences and reduced the DeNOx activity of individual layers by 40-70%.
+In 2017, Plant C switched to a more cost-effective type of coal.
+But the switch had unintended consequences and reduced the DeNOx activity of individual layers by 40-70%.

 In this case, ICT’s testing revealed the catalyst was decreasing in performance much more rapidly than expected following the fuel switch.
 Because they were regularly testing their catalyst, Plant C was able to move up their next catalyst replacement to prevent a compliance issue.
 They were also then able to change how they operated the plant to mitigate the arsenic poisoning as much as possible.